author

 1784–1856

-Best remembered for writing the lyrics of Argentina’s national anthem, he also played a visible role in the country’s early political life.
-His career moved between literature, law, and government at a turning point in Argentine history.
+Best remembered for writing the words of Argentina’s national anthem, he also played a notable role in the country’s turbulent early political life.
+His career moved between literature, law, and public service at a formative moment in Argentine history.

 by Vicente Blasco Ibáñez, Carlos O. (Carlos Octavio) Bunge, Luis María Drago, Juana Manuela Gorriti, Pedro Goyena, Juan María Gutiérrez, Pedro Lacasa, Lucio Vicente López, Vicente Fidel López, Vicente López y Planes, Bartolomé Mitre, Domingo Faustino Sarmiento, Marcos Sastre